 “Five Credit Rule”: The Ohio High School Athletic Association (OHSAA) requires that a high school student must be currently enrolled in and passing courses equaling five (5) or more credits in order to be eligible.
-Students in grades 7th and 8th must pass 5 total classes.
+Students in grades 7th and 8th must pass (4) total classes.

-“Grade Point Average”: Students in grade nine must have a GPA of 1.75 or greater in order to be eligible.
+“Grade Point Average”: Students in grades 7-9 nine must have a GPA of 1.75 or greater in order to be eligible.
 Students in grades ten through twelve must have a GPA of 2.0 or greater in order to be eligible.

 The eligibility period for the OHSAA “Five Credit Rule” is nine weeks in length.
 Compliance will be checked at the end of each nine week grading period only.
 The eligibility period for academic “Grade Point Average” is four and one-half weeks in length (two eligibility periods per nine-week grading period).
 Note: The eligibility or ineligibility of a student continues until five school days after the end of the eligibility period.

 If the GPA falls below 1.75 or a 2.00 but the athlete has met OHSAA requirements, the student/athlete will be given a waiver that will be signed by his/her parents and returned to the athletic office so the student-athlete can remain eligible during the grading period.
 Only ONE waiver will be permitted per school year.
-A student enrolled in the first grading period after advancement from the eighth grade must have passed 75% of their classes while enrolled in the fourth nine weeks of the eighth grade to be eligible.

 Attendance Guidelines